 From the very beginning when the Greystone concept was nothing more than an idea, a challenging fitness and sports component seemed like a natural fit.
-Not only would such a program help to prepare students for their Candidate Fitness Assessment (CFA), Physical Readiness Test (PRT) and Physical Fitness Examination (PFE), such a program would also serve as a bonding mechanism to help bring the team together as a tight unit – something that is essential to our goal of high achievement for our candidates.
+Not only would such a program help to prepare students for their Candidate Fitness Assessment (CFA), Physical Readiness Test (PRT) and Physical Fitness Examination (PFE)*, it would also serve as a bonding mechanism to help bring the team together as a tight unit – something that is essential to our goal of high achievement for our candidates.
 From 1998-2000 while serving as a Naval Academy instructor, the CEO and President of Greystone, Commander Dave Bailey was able to speak to several officers and coaches within the Academy sports program.
 They were intrigued with the possibility of elevating the level of physical conditioning and sports involvement of candidates entering the Academy and therefore willing to freely contribute their advice and counsel.
-It was not until he spoke with Lieutenant Stewart Smith, former Navy SEAL and now a world-renowned fitness consultant, that the Greystone Physical Conditioning Program took shape.
-Stew provided Greystone with a fitness plan specifically designed to target the muscle groups needed to excel through the CFA.
+However, it was not until he spoke with Lieutenant Stewart Smith, former Navy SEAL and now a world-renowned fitness consultant, that the Greystone Physical Conditioning Program took shape.
+Stew provided Greystone with a fitness plan specifically designed to empower students to increase their strength, agility and stamina so they can “maximize” each section of the CFA.
 The workout plan was then implemented into a morning workout routine using the Greystone Park, the AC Schreiner Lot, and the campus loop (the one-mile road that circles the campus).
-For the last ten years, Greystone students have followed this workout plan designed by Stew Smith and all have significantly improved their CFA scores as a result.
+For the last eleven years, Greystone students have followed this workout plan designed by Stew Smith and all have significantly improved their CFA scores, making them more competitive academy candidates.

-Although the CFA only represents approximately 10% of the candidate evaluation score, Greystone is committed to “leaving no stone unturned” because our candidates are completely motivated to maximize every opportunity to earn their academy appointments.
-The CFA is administered monthly beginning in August.
-For those candidates in need of the PRT or PFE, Greystone also administers those assessments on a monthly basis.
-The Director of Plans and Operations is authorized to submit CFA/PRT/PFE results to the academies.
+Although the CFA only represents 10% of the candidate evaluation score, Greystone is committed to “leaving no stone unturned” because our candidates are completely motivated to maximize every opportunity to earn their academy appointments.
+Additionally, by improving strength, agility and stamina, students are more capable of excelling through their summer training experience awaiting them at the academies.
+For all candidates, there is a 6-7-week summer training program filled with physical and mental challenges that they must endure prior to the start of their academic year.

-All Federal Service Academies require candidates to demonstrate that they are physically fit.
-Candidates are required to submit the Candidate Fitness Assessment (CFA), Physical Readiness Test (PRT) or the Physical Fitness Examination (PFE).
-For most academies, the results of this test determine whether or not that candidate meets the minimum fitness requirements to be assessed as “Physically Qualified” and therefore allowed to enter the academies.
-For all candidates, there is a 6-7 week summer training program filled with physical and mental challenges that they must endure prior to the start of their academic year.
 Failure to successfully complete the summer training program will result in dismissal or the assignment of remedial training.
 Therefore, one of the major objectives of any candidate must be that they are in the best shape of their lives!
-Pushing the forward edge of the fitness envelope will ensure that you are not the target of “negative leadership motivation” for falling behind the other members of your unit and during your summer training, the less attention of this kind you can attract, the better!
+Pushing the forward edge of the fitness envelope will ensure that they are not the target of “negative leadership motivation” for falling behind during their summer training, the less attention of this kind they attract, the better!